ajflood/ajflood.github.io/python.md

 Check if any the elements along a specified dimension are true.
 `any_true(a, dim=None)`

+Find the maximum value of all the elements along a specified dimension.
+`max(a, dim=None)`

+Find the minimum value of all the elements along a specified dimension.
+`arrayfire.algorithm.min(a, dim=None)`

 Sort the array along a specified dimension.
 `sort(a, dim=0, is_ascending=True)`